AriaEskan98/Platformer-Game-/README.md

 ## Running the Game

-Navigate to the game folder in your terminal and run:
+Navigate to the game folder in your terminal (Platformer-Game-) and run:

 **Windows:**
 ```bash